bitpart-xyz/bit-dhcp-utility/README.md

 sudo log stream --process bootpd --info --debug streams bootpd data

+#known issues
+**Must be run as superuser**

+When configuring you may get an error such as:

+New configuration written to /etc/bootpd.plist
+Load failed: 5: Input/output error
+Try running `launchctl bootstrap` as root for richer errors. bootpd service started successfully.

+If you run the application again, you will find that despite the error bootpd is running with the new configuration.
+It will be fixed in a future commit.

 # support
 This product is offered without support.
 We will be able to take suggestions via Discord or Git Hub.